 The councils’ Local Offer websites provide information about local support groups and activities:

-SENDiass can provide information about peer-to-peer groups, drop-in events and activities taking place in your local area:
+SENDIASS can provide information about peer-to-peer groups, drop-in events and activities taking place in your local area:

 Dorset Parent Carer Foundation (BCP Council area)